replikativ/replikativ/README.md

 We make heavy use of [core.async](https://github.com/clojure/core.async) to model peers platform- and network-agnostic just as peers having a pair of messaging channels for `edn` messages.
 We build on platform-neutral durable storage through [konserve](https://github.com/ghubber/konserve).
 At the core is a `pub-sub` scheme between peers, but most functionality is factored into `middlewares` filtering and tweaking the in/out channel pair of each peers pub-sub core.
 This allows decoupled extension of the network protocol.

-For detailed documentation of the repository CRDT look at the [introduction](http://ghubber.github.io/replikativ/).
-Or to understand the [pub-sub message protocol for synching](http://ghubber.github.io/replikativ/synching.html).
+For detailed documentation of the repository CRDT look at the [introduction](http://whilo.github.io/replikativ/).
+Or to understand the [pub-sub message protocol for synching](http://whilo.github.io/replikativ/replication.html).
+You can also find test cases for the stage API and the pull hooks there.

 # Repository CRDT